openstack-archive/tripleo-incubator/notes.md

         sudo cp $TRIPLEO_ROOT/incubator/bootstrap.qcow2 /var/lib/libvirt/images

 * Register the bootstrap image with libvirt.
-  This defaults to load the file $(cwd)/bootstrap.qcow2, generated above.
+  This defaults to load the file /var/lib/libvirt/images/bootstrap.qcow2 but can be changed with the --image option.

         cd $TRIPLEO_ROOT/incubator/
-        bootstrap/configure-bootstrap-vm
+        bootstrap/configure-bootstrap-vm --image /var/lib/libvirt/images/bootstrap.qcow2

 * Start the bootstrap node and log in via the console.
 Get the IP address of eth0, you will need it in a minute.